Mikael-duru/tink.ai/README.md

 - Build, customize, and rearrange resume sections using drag-and-drop.
 - Export resumes as PDFs.
 ---
-Built with ❤️ using Next.js and AI.
+Built with ❤️ using Next.js.